rodrigo-pena/rodrigo-pena.github.io/index.md

 # Latest

-- I am a Data Analyst at [CeDA](https://ceda.unibas.ch/), the Center for Data Analytics at the University of Basel.
+- I am a Senior Data Scientist at [CeDA](https://ceda.unibas.ch/), the Center for Data Analytics at the University of Basel.

 # About me